Tyrrrz/CliFx/Readme.md

 ##### Customizing Error Reporting

-You can use the `CommandErrorDisplayOptions` flags enum for some basic customization of error reporting.
+You can use the `showHelp` parameter to choose whether to show the help text after handling an exception.
 For example, you can tell `CliFx` to show the command's help text upon an error like this:

 ```c#
 [Command]